-The Villa-Legodi Centre for Sculpture is a partnership between NIROX Foundation and the Claire & Edoardo Villa Will Trust.
+The Villa-Legodi Centre for Sculpture is a collaboration between NIROX Foundation and the Claire & Edoardo Villa Will Trust.
 As an artist residency and sculpture park, NIROX provides artists working at the Centre with full board and lodging, as well as access to staff, peripheral programming, and their broader facilities.
 NIROX’s residency programme accommodates up to three practitioners at a time, from different fields and walks of life, enabling the cross-pollination of ideas which extends to visiting curators, lecturers, collectors, gallerists, and specialists unique to the region’s cultural and scientific ecosystem.
 The Villa Will Trust in turn provides space and resources that enable artists to develop their practice through the research, production, and exhibition of their work.
 In return, resident artists are expected to facilitate and participate in public programmes such as talks or workshops with students or other practising artists geared towards the exchange of knowledge and the study of art, and sculpture in particular.

 Workshop